top of page

 Conclusion

-From shear walls in residential buildings to engineered moment frames in commercial spaces, tall walls demand precise engineering, proper reinforcement, and high-quality materials to withstand wind, gravity, and time.
+Designing tall walls in Ontario requires precise structural engineering, code compliance, and project-specific considerations.
+From shear walls in residential buildings to engineered moment frames in commercial spaces, successful tall walls rely on proper reinforcement, quality materials, and careful load management.

 Co-authored by Yousef Davari and Negin Amani.